 Admission to this program is determined jointly by the School and the Faculty of Law.
 Students must satisfy the entrance requirements of both the Faculty of Graduate Studies and the Faculty of Law and they must apply separately to each participating academic unit.
 Applicants for the MPA may submit the Law School Admission Test (LSAT) score to the School as well as to the Faculty of Law instead of writing the optional Graduate Management Admission Test (GMAT).

 The normal sequence of study for the combined MPA/JD program is as follows:

-- Required four and one half credits of the first year of the MPA degree program.
+- Required first year courses in the MPA program.

 - Required first year courses in the JD degree program.